My Tokyo Guide

 Don't leave Japan empty-handed!
 Narita has plenty of shops selling a huge selection of awesome Japanese souvenirs, and a great selection of fashion brands as well.

-Each terminals have large duty free shop full of luxurious brands.
+Each terminal has a large duty free shop full of luxurious brands.

 Narita has several lounges run by individual airlines; a few lounges available to people who are members of certain credit cards; the Narita TraveLounge in Terminal 1, which is open to anyone for a small fee; and a range of group lounges/reception rooms available for rent.